damianhakert/damianhakert.github.io/source/_posts/2015-02-10-why-ship-on-premises-in-the-saas-era.markdown

 ## Conclusion
-Although there's plenty of good reasons for using a hosted solution, the advantages of on-premise deployments should not be over looked.
+Although there's plenty of good reasons for using a hosted solution, the advantages of on-premise deployments should not be overlooked.
 GitLab is the most adopted on-premise solution for developer collaboration, deployed at over 100,000 organizations worldwide.